gaboraszabo/sherlock/README.md

 of elimination as a problem diagnosis technique. **{sherlock}** was designed to seamlessly work with the `tidyverse` set of packages.

+More specifically, **{sherlock}** features functionality to

+- create a project folder/sub-folder structure and .Rproj file for your problem solving project with one function call
+- read in tabular data from various sources
+- facilitate reading in and cleaning many files all at once (for example raw data from data loggers or sensors)
+- create powerful and highly customizable visual displays, some of which are non-existent even in popular statistical packages
+- use a custom **{sherlock}** ggplot2 theme, which offers a clean-looking visual appearance
+- use sample datasets to test plotting functions
+- save data and plots into an Excel file

 *“That is to say, nature’s laws are causal; they reveal themselves by comparison and difference, and they operate at every multi-variate space-time point” - Edward Tufte*